alelulu/generation-take-home-intern/README.md

 * **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 * **UX**:  Is the web interface understandable and pleasing to use?
 Is it responsive to various screen sizes, and fast to load?

+# The problem

+Hi, Welcome to the Digital Generation Code Challenge!

+## Intro:

+At Generation, we have many users: students, teachers, employers, and the core Generation team.

+Everything we do at Generation is centered around better serving the needs of these users.

+In your role, you'll be using your ninja JavaScript skills to empower Generation to better serve these users.

+That's why we've included this piece in the recruiting process.
+It gives you an opportunity to demonstrate your creative problem-solving, user-centric design, and coding style.

+## Here's how it works:

+Below are some real-life user stories that we face at Generation.

+We'd love to see how you use JS and React to address these user stories.

+Feel free to add libraries, create new components, or otherwise change the codebase.
+This app is yours!

+If you're having trouble, don't be afraid to ask for help!

+### Student user stories:

+As a student, I want to see a map of Mexico City
+As a student, I want to see a map that has all the stores represented as markers/pins on the map.
+(What a google maps marker is?)
+As a student, I want to be able to click on a store marker and add it to a list of 'My Favorite Stores' As a student, I want to be able to click on a store in the 'My Favorite Stores' and remove if from the list

+### Helpful tips:

+Feel free to use our Google Maps API key: AIzaSyCVH8e45o3d-5qmykzdhGKd1-3xYua5D2A The list of stores is located in the file store_directory.json Focus on the user, not the technology.
+A simple implementation that impresses the user is better than a super technical solution that impresses other developers.
+That said, code that is easy to follow is always appreciated :)